NexPlayer/NexPlayer_HTML5_Documentation/gettingstarted.md

     },
     withCredentials: boolean, // Optional, indicates whether or not cross-site Access-Control requests should be made using credentials such as cookies, authorization headers or TLS client certificates.
     forceOffset: number, // Optional, allows to select an offset when looking for the segments on HLS live videos.
 Player will take EXT-X-MEDIA-SEQUENCE plus the given offset as the starting segment number of the playlist.
-    cmcd: { // Optional, Create the object in order to enable the cmcd
+    cmcd: { // Optional, creates the object in order to enable the CMCD.
-        useHeaders: boolean // Optional, send the CMCD data in request headers instead of as query args.
-Defaults to false.
+        useHeaders: boolean // Optional, sends the CMCD data in request headers instead of as query args.
+False by default.
-    }
+    },
-    wmInfo: { // Optional, Contact the support.
+    wmInfo: { // Optional.
+Contact the support.
 Changes are required for each customer.
-     strength: strength, // WATERMARK STRENGTH (1-100 values for the opacity; 255 for debug)
+     strength: strength, // WATERMARK STRENGTH (1-100 values for the opacity; 255 for debug).
      transactionId: number, // REQUIRED FOR INITIALIZE WATERMARK.
-TRANSACTION OR        USER IDENTIFIER (0 - 687194767365)
+TRANSACTION OR USER IDENTIFIER (0 - 687194767365).
      apiToken: 'apiToken', // OPTIONAL.
-OPAQUE STRING FOR ACTIVATING SUBSEQUENT API ACTIONS
+OPAQUE STRING FOR ACTIVATING SUBSEQUENT API ACTIONS.
      logoImage: Image URL, // OPTIONAL.
-SET A VISIBLE IMAGE TO DRAW IN ADDITION TO THE IMPERCEPTIBLE WATERMARK
+SET A VISIBLE IMAGE TO DRAW IN ADDITION TO THE IMPERCEPTIBLE WATERMARK.
      logoPos: [x number(0-100), y number(0-100), WIDTH, HEIGHT], //SET COORDINATES FOR THE LOGO IMAGE.
-X & Y IS A PERCENTAGE RELATED TO THE VIDEO SIZE
+X & Y IS A PERCENTAGE RELATED TO THE VIDEO SIZE.
     }
 ```